Kickstart your digital marketing plan

 Where does the responsibility for managing digital teams lie?
 It’s an interesting question and one I’ve had to answer several times.
 The answer?

-Nigel Fenwick author of the Forrester State of Digital Business report, which polled 1,591 senior business leaders in the UK and US, revealed major disconnects between the marketing and technology sides of businesses, with responses signalling a “digital strategy execution crisis”.
+Nigel Fenwick author of the Forrester State of Digital Business report, which polled 1,591 senior business leaders in the UK and US, revealed major disconnects between the marketing and technology sides of businesses, with responses signaling a “digital strategy execution crisis”.
 He recommends CMOs and CIOs working together to ensure businesses don’t adopt a bolt-on strategy.
 I'd agree that this is essential, if not, it can go wrong:

 It started so well.
 We all agreed our tasks, a timescale and at the very next meeting, the head of sales said they couldn’t do their tasks because they were busy with sales!
 I could have screamed!